websharpstudios/monero/README.md

 .....

-make install # ONLY AFTER YOUR OLD WALLET HAS MONEY IN IT
+ # AFTER OLD WALLET HAS MONEY IN IT

+ make install

+ git push v18

+ # Wait 30 minutes for github confirmation of unit test